 Sleeper pads for efficient vibration protection

-The track of the London Underground District Line was completely renovated between Paddington and High Street Kensington stations in the city centre.
+The track of the London Underground District Line was completely renovated between the stations Paddington and High Street Kensington in the city centre.
 Around 208 million passengers use this line every year.

 Between July and August 2011, this very busy section of track, which is also part of the Circle Line, was upgraded with new ballast, rails and brand new sleepers with pads supplied by Getzner.